Best General Liability Insurance Companies for Small Businesses in Michigan

 Where Simply Business performs less competitively:

-• Construction, marketing or nonprofit businesses (costs 8% to 15% more)
+• Construction, marketing, or nonprofit businesses (costs run 8% to 15% higher)

-• Companies wanting agent support for Michigan LARA licensing requirements
+• Companies that need an agent's help with Michigan LARA licensing requirements

 Learn More: Simply Business Review